 Personal information is information or opinion about you that may identify you or by which your identity may be reasonably determined.
-The types of personal information that Heritage collects and holds may include the following information about customers, potential customers, and associated persons (such as guarantors or third parties who share commitments or expenses with a person who has applied for a Heritage credit product) which is relevant to our relationship with that person.
+The types of personal information that we collect and hold may include the following information about customers and potential customers of HPC and associated persons (such as guarantors, or third parties who share commitments or expenses with a person who has applied for a Heritage credit product) which is relevant to our relationship with that person.
+This information includes:

 Personal information may be collected from you:

-If you have a credit facility with us or are a guarantor we may also collect your information for the purpose of collecting overdue payments relating to credit you owe or a guarantee you have given and for our internal management purposes related to credit provided.
+If you have a credit facility with us or are a guarantor, we may also collect your information for the purpose of collecting overdue payments relating to credit you owe or a guarantor you have given and for our internal management purposes related to credit provided.

 We may also ask for your personal information because we are obliged to collect it under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006, which requires us to ask you for information to check your identity (for instance, by referring to your driver’s licence, birth certificate or passport).

 The National Consumer Credit Protection Act 2009 (Cth) may also require us to make reasonable enquiries when you or a person with whom you share commitments or expenses apply for credit or a credit limit increase.

 We may collect your TFN in order to calculate our withholding obligations as authorised by the Taxation Administration Act 1953 and the Income Tax Assessment Act 1936.
 You are not required to provide your TFN, however if you do not, we may be required to withhold amounts from you and remit them to the Australian Taxation Office.